pauljpark/AmaniClothingCo/README.md

 ### `nodemon`

-Runs the server in the backend and connects to the MongoDB database
+Runs the server in the backend and connects to the MongoDB database  `test`

 In the server directory, create a dotenv file with this line:

 ```
-ATLAS_URI=mongodb+srv://PaulyP:password1234@myclutster.niffi.mongodb.net/amaniClothingItems?retryWrites=true&w=majority
+ATLAS_URI_GOES_HERE
 ```